MuhammedZohaib/My-Second-Brain/OOP/Java Dump.md

 int array1[], array2; //array1 is array while array2 is variable
 ```

-Type array is a refrence to an object.
+Type array is a reference to an object.

-Partally Filled Arrays.
+Partially Filled Arrays.
 Dynamically Filled Arrays.
-Array initializer List.
+Array initialiser List.

 Simple for loop is known as counter control loop.
 Enhanced for loop can only be used to iterate over the elements of an Array.